 Indian Treaty RoomEisenhower Executive Office Building 1:08 P.M.
 EDT THE VICE PRESIDENT: Thank you, Secretary Buttigieg.
 (Applause.)
 Thank you.
 Appreciate it.
 Thank you.
 As we have blind and low-vision folks here today, I will describe what I am wearing.
 I’m wearing a lavender-color suit and a flag pin, and seated here with all of the…

-Remarks by President Biden on the Anniversary of the Americans with Disabilities Act
+Statement from President Joe Biden on 50th Anniversary of the Rehabilitation Act